zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/connection-interception-in-ef-core.md

 }
 ```

-Let's run your application in debug mode, and you will see all the commands on the console window.
+Let's run your application in debug mode, and you will see all the information related to connection on the console window.

 ```csharp
 Intercepted on: EFConnectionInterceptor.Opening: